 - First priority in certain types of federally financed HUD multifamily developments.
 But you only get this preference if the housing you were displaced from was also HUD multifamily housing.3

 - Possible priority for federal public housing and Section 8 vouchers.
-Ask the public housing authority where you are applying if it has a priority for victims of natural disasters.

 How do I apply for public housing?

-You can apply for state and federal public housing at a housing authority in a community where you want to live.
+Apply for state and federal public housing at a housing authority in a community where you want to live.
 See list of housing authorities with phone numbers.
 See a list of Public Housing Authorities with their addresses and telephone numbers.

 How do I apply for a voucher?